NathanEpstein/pydata-reinforce/presentation.md

 ### Search

-- Given an array of sorted numbers, find a target value.
+- Given an array of sorted numbers, find a target value as quickly as possible.

-- Do this as quickly as possible.
+- Our random numbers will be distributed exponentially.
+Can we use this information to do better than binary search?

 --